-EENET is making 2 training videos focusing on inclusive early childhood education.
+EENET has published 2 training videos focusing on inclusive early childhood education.

-- inclusive teaching and learning in early childhood education settings;
+- Inclusive Practice: inclusive teaching and learning in early childhood education settings;

-- inclusive transition to, from and within early childhood education.
+- Inclusive Transition: the changes learners experience when moving to, from, and within early childhood education.

 The importance of inclusive early childhood education